ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 `setError` returns a `fail(400, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.
 Check [the API](/api#seterrorform-field-error-options) for more options.

-If you have nested data, a string path is used to specify where in the data structure the error is:
+If you have [nested data](/concepts/nested-data), a string path is used to specify where in the data structure the error is:

 ```ts
 setError(form, `post.tags[${i}].name`, 'Invalid tag name.');
 ```

-> Errors added with `setError` will be removed when a Zod schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).
+> All errors added with `setError` will be removed when a Zod schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).

 ## Throwing server errors